15 Surprising Things to Do in Salamina Greece

 Cave’s entrance in Salamina

-To get to the cave you need to hike for about 20 minutes from the sea (easy level).
-On top of the cave, you’ll be rewarded with the same lovely sea views that once upon a time Euripides was also admiring.
+To get to the cave, you need to hike for about 20 minutes from the sea (easy level).
+On top of the cave, you’ll be rewarded with the same lovely sea views that, once upon a time, Euripides also admired.

-Nearby the Euripides cave there are some nice beaches with clear waters that you can swim in, Saterli, Kochi, and Faros beach with a stone lighthouse from 1901 that you can hike to.
+Nearby, there are some nice beaches with clear waters that you can swim in, Kochi, and Faros beach with a stone lighthouse from 1901 that you can hike to.

 Kolones Circular Monument